Why Most Investors Lose Money — And How Not To Be One Of Them

 Instead, I want to change the way you think about investing.
-My goal is that by the time you finish reading this essay, you’ll never buy a stock again unless you plan on owning it and letting it compound your wealth for years.
+My goal is that by the time you finish reading this essay, you’ll never buy a stock again unless you first at least consider the prospect of owning it and letting it compound your wealth for years.

-Sadly, based on experience, I can say confidently that most of you will not follow my advice.
+Sadly, based on experience, I can say confidently that most readers will not follow my advice.
 But I’m convinced that those who do will be better — and wealthier — investors because of it.